-Class Fees: Fees are payable in four week blocks in advance of class.You have two options either set up pre payment on your loveadmin account via direct debit or bank card attached to your paypal account,or you can pay at reception in cash or by card.
+Class Fees: Fees are payable monthly in advance of class.You have two options either set up pre payment on your loveadmin account via direct debit or bank card attached to your paypal account,or you can pay at reception in cash or by card.

 From September 2020 all gymnasts will require club membership at the price of £20 this also registers you with UK GYMNASTICS and also fully insures you to take part in all activities at Harbourside Gymnastics Academy for one full year.

-If you decide to stop your sessions please do so before your next four week payment is due once paid your fees are non refundable if you decide to leave durring the four week period of pre paid sessions.
+If you decide to stop your sessions please give four weeks notice before your next four week payment is due once paid your fees are non refundable if you decide to leave durring the four week period of pre paid sessions.

 Jewellery and Attire: We have a strict no jewellery policy in the gym for health and safety reasons please either remove jewellery before class or come with them taped over the coaches are not permitted to remove a childs jewellery.